giros-dit/ngsi-ld-client-tester/README.md

     ![IoT Sensors NGSI-LD Information Model Instance](resources/images/iot-sensors-information-model-instance.png)

-7. To delete the previously created NGSI-LD Entities of type `IotDevice`, `TemperatureSensor`, and `HumiditySensor` by using its `id` field, run the [iot-sensors-tester/delete-iot-sensors-entities.py](iot-sensors-tester/delete-iot-sensors-entities.py) Python script as follow:
+7. To delete the previously created NGSI-LD Entities of type `IotDevice`, `TemperatureSensor`, and `HumiditySensor` by using its `id` field (i.e., `delete_entity` operation), run the [iot-sensors-tester/delete-iot-sensors-entities.py](iot-sensors-tester/delete-iot-sensors-entities.py) Python script as follow:
     ```bash
     (iot-sensors-tester-py3.9) $ python delete-iot-sensors-entities.py
     ```

-> **Note: Comming Soon!**
+> **Additional Note:**
 >
 > There are additional Python scripts for validating other OpenAPI NGSI-LD operations such as the [`update_attrs`](https://github.com/giros-dit/python-ngsi-ld-client/blob/1.6.1/docs/ContextInformationProvisionApi.md#update_attrs), [`append_attrs`](https://github.com/giros-dit/python-ngsi-ld-client/blob/1.6.1/docs/ContextInformationProvisionApi.md#append_attrs), and [`create_subscription`](https://github.com/giros-dit/python-ngsi-ld-client/blob/1.6.1/docs/ContextInformationSubscriptionApi.md#create_subscription) but they are still under testing and development.
+The following instructions can be taken for now:

+8. To update a particular Attribute (i.e., NGSI-LD Property or NGSI-LD Relationship) of a NGSI-LD Entity identified by its Attribute id (i.e., `update_attrs` operation), there is a sample Python script [iot-sensors-tester/update-iot-device-property-name.py](iot-sensors-tester/update-iot-device-property-name.py) that enables updating the NGSI-LD Property `name` of a particular NGSI-LD Entity of type `IotDevice` identified by its own id.
+Run the Python script as follow:
+    ```bash
+    (iot-sensors-tester-py3.9) $ python update-iot-device-property-name.py
+    ```

+9. To append Attributes (i.e., NGSI-LD Properties and NGSI-LD Relationships) to a particular NGSI-LD Entity (i.e., `append_attrs` operation), there is a sample Python script [iot-sensors-tester/append-attrs-iot-device-sensors.py](iot-sensors-tester/append-attrs-iot-device-sensors.py) that enables append the NGSI-LD Property `description` of a particular NGSI-LD Entity of type `IotDevice` identified by its own id.
+Run the Python script as follow:
+    ```bash
+    (iot-sensors-tester-py3.9) $ python append-iot-device-property-desc.py
+    ```

+10. For create subscriptions (i.e., `create_subscription` operation), there is a simple tester microservice called [`notifier-consumer`](docker/notifier-consumer/) that creates a subscription to NGSI-LD Entities of type `IotDevice` and particularly to the Attributes `name` and `hasSensor` and hope to receive notifications at a particular HTTP endpoint `http://notifier-consumer:8082/notify`.
+The details of the main code for the `notifier-consumer` microservice is [here](docker/notifier-consumer/notifier_consumer/main.py).
+Once and NGSI-LD Entity of type `IotDevice` will be created or modified, the `notifier-consumer` will receive a notification.
+To check the notifications received, display the associated docker container logs with the `notifier-consumer` microservice as follows:
+    ```bash
+    $ docker logs -f notifier-consumer
+    ```

 In addition, for validating example JSON payloads (e.g., [`IotDevice`](iot-sensors-tester/examples/iot-device//example-normalized.json) example) against the autogenerated Python class bindings (e.g., `IotDevice` Pydantic class available [here](ngsi-ld-models/ngsi_ld_models/models/iot_device.py)), run the Python unit test from the `iot-sensors-tester` folder as follows:
 ```bash